Currently, a maximum of 10 students are accepted on the course each year.

 Assistant Psychologists (or “equivalent”) can be working part-time or full-time when applying to the course.
 However, if working part-time or in a voluntary capacity, the applicant should state the volume of clinical work that they have access to in order to be considered for selection (e.g., typical caseload).

 All attendance at teaching classes/lectures is compulsory.
-Successful applicants will attend a 2-week teaching block (lectures 9.30am – 5pm everyday) in September/October.
-Thereafter they must attend lectures every Thursday (9.30am – 5pm) during term-time.
+Successful applicants will attend a 2-week teaching block (lectures 9.30am – 5pm everyday) in September/October and a 1-week teaching block in March.
+Thereafter they attend lectures most Thursdays (9.30am – 5pm) during term-time.

 The teaching timetable means a sizeable amount of time will need to be taken out of students’ normal work hours in order to attend lectures.
 Applicants will need to negotiate this with their line manager and obtain approval for being released from work on teaching days.
 We would advise applicants to inform their line manager of these circumstances in relation to their application as early as possible.